 Most People Are Bad At Investing

 Why?
 Simply because they're human.
 People fall victim to behavioral biases that trick their minds, and in turn can wreck their investment portfolios.
 Don't believe me?
-The graph to the left shows the average behavior gaps among investors in three different academic studies (Sinha, Dichev, and Dalbar).
+The graph below shows the average behavior gaps among investors in three different academic studies (Sinha, Dichev, and Dalbar).

 A behavior gap is the gap between an investor's returns and the returns of the funds in which they're invested.
 Investors chronically underperform what they invest in because they overestimate their intelligence - they try to time the market, change allocations when they shouldn't, etc.